 Steel targets are a good and durable value.
-Bolas consist of a rubber material that will last and is safer to use than hard golf balls.
+Bolas consist of a rubber material that will last and are safer to use than hard golf balls.
 All parts fit inside a convenient carrying case that comes with a built-in handle.

 Quality of materials used for the bolas is a little below average.

-Bolas are made of golf balls, which ensure a long lifespan in a variety of weather conditions.
+Bolas are replicated from golf balls, which ensures a long lifespan in a variety of weather conditions.
 All parts fit in a relatively small carrying case that you can take anywhere.
-Assembly is easy with the PVC pipes.
+Assembly is easy with these PVC pipes and requires no tools.